RHOMOLO

 - details

-- All the model equations are transparently documented in Lecca et al. (2018).
+- All the model equations are transparently documented in Salotti et al. (2025) and other recent articles.

 Is there a dedicated public website where information about the model is provided?